Shivashish1010/Data-Structures-and-Algorithms/README.md

-This project is to demonstrate basic operations that can be performed on different Data structures.
+This project is to demonstrate how the data structures are implemented internally and the basic operations that can be performed on them.